 It’s difficult to light a charcoal chimney on a windy day, the newspaper blows out or worse goes flying across your backyard.
 Sometimes even a slight breeze will blow out the newspaper.
 So we have a few tricks to help you get that charcoal lit even on a windy day.

-Now for a more reliable fuel source to light your coals: we are using Doritos.
+Now use a more reliable fuel source to light your coals: we are using Doritos.
 Why Doritos?
 Once lit they do not blow out and chances are you have some in your kitchen.
-You can also use paraffin fire starters they are just not as cool.
+You can also use paraffin fire starters or a tumbleweed, they are just not as cool.

 Take a handful of the chips and place them in the center of the charcoal grate.